rokopt/spec/src/architecture/m1/ethereum-bridge.md

 ## M1 Validity Predicates

-### Minting wrapped ETH tokens on M1
+### Reacting to changes on Ethereum
-M1 requires a validity predicate with dedicated storage to mint wrapped ETH.
+M1 requires a validity predicates with dedicated storage to respond to changes on Ethereum that have been confirmed by M1 validators.
+This includes
+ - minting wrapped ETH,
+ - redeeming wrapped M1 tokens on Ethereum,
+ - rewarding the Designated Relayer for submitting validator set changes to the appropriate Ethereum smart contract (more on this [here](#m1-bridge-relayers)).

 This validity predicate should be called on every inclusion of Ethereum state above.
 Its storage contains a queue of messages from the Ethereum bridge contracts.
-It also mints corresponding assets on M1, where the asset denomination corresponds to `{token address on ethereum} || {minimum number of confirmations}`.
+It can mint corresponding assets on M1, where the asset denomination corresponds to `{token address on ethereum} || {minimum number of confirmations}` as well as transfer tokens between accounts.

 The minimum number of confirmations indicated in the outgoing Ethereum message (maybe defaulting to 25 or 50 if unspecified) specifies the minimum number of